 You don't have to spend a fortune to bust your cat's boredom.
 Some of the most beloved cat toys are the simplest and most affordable.
 Trusted brands offer a huge variety of budget-friendly options like potent catnip mice, crinkle balls that make an irresistible sound, and classic feather wands.
 The key is variety and rotation.
 Having a small collection of these inexpensive toys allows you to switch them out regularly, making old toys feel new again.
 This prevents your cat from getting tired of the same old thing.
 Many of our best-selling products are these tried-and-true classics because they are simple, effective, and cats absolutely love them.

-DIY Cat Toys You Can Make Today
+Easy DIY Cat Toys You Can Make Right Now

 You don’t need to spend a fortune to keep your cat happy and engaged.
 In fact, some of the most entertaining toys are probably already sitting in your recycling bin.
 Creating your own toys is a fantastic way to figure out what your cat loves without committing to a store-bought version they might ignore.
 Simple DIY toys made from things like cardboard boxes or paper bags can be just as fun for cats as anything you can buy.